Train an unstructured document processing model in Microsoft Syntex

 The content center now checks to see if the explanation you created is complete enough to identify the remaining labeled example files correctly, as positive and negative examples.
 In the Trained files section, check the Evaluation column after the training has completed to see the results.
 The files show a value of Match, if the explanations you created was enough to match what you labeled as positive or negative.

 If you receive a Mismatch on the labeled files, you might need to create an additional explanation to provide the model more information to identify the document type.
-If this happens, click on the file to get more information about why the mismatch occurred.
+If a mismatch happens, select the file to get more information about why the mismatch occurred.

 Once you've trained an extractor, that trained extractor can be used as an explanation.
 In the Explanations section, this is shown as a Model reference.